What is Family Class Sponsorship?

 - The two of you are not legally married to you or in a common-law relationship with you

-- oppression (for example, the two of you have different religion, and they may be penalized legally or socially)
+- Oppression (for example, the two of you have a different religion, and they may be penalized legally or socially)

-Those children who are 22 years old or older be eligible as dependants if they meet both of these conditions:
+Children who are 22 years old or older be eligible as dependents if they meet both of these conditions:

-- the children are incapable to financially support themselves due to mental or physical condition
+- The children are incapable of financially supporting themselves due to mental or physical condition

 Except for age, your dependent child should continue to meet these conditions up until the application process is done.

-- If your child you want to sponsor has a child of their own (your grandchild), you will have to include your grandchild as a dependant in the application.
+- If the child you want to sponsor has a child of their own (your grandchild), you will have to include your grandchild as a dependant in the application.